 The proposed development meets the site requirements for the Streamlined Ministerial Approval Process.
-HCIDLA has determined that since February 14, 2009, the Property is and has continued to be vacant land.
+HCIDLA has determined that since October 15, 2009, the Property is and has continued to be commercial buildings.
 The proposed development does not: (1) require the demolition of the prohibited types of housing, (2) was not previously used for tenant occupied housing demolished within the past ten years, (3) does not require the demolition of a historic structure and (4) does not contain housing units occupied by tenants requiring a subdivision.

-AB 2556 does not apply to vacant land with no rental units demolished within the last five (5) years, therefore no AB 2556 replacement affordable units are required.
+AB 2556 does not apply to commercial properties, therefore no AB 2556 replacement affordable units are required.

-Please note that this AB 2556 determination will also apply if the proposed project is DB.
+Please note that this AB 2556 determination will also apply if the proposed project is TOC.